rene3phillips/bsky_bot/README.md

 ## Features
 - Automates posts, likes, and follows.
-- Interacts with the Bsky API for seamless integration.
+- Interacts with the AT Protocol API for seamless integration.
 - Provides customizable content.

 ---